eqn-grp/x86-x64-pe-crypter/README.md

 - RDI.c program was initially written in C, later i rewrote it in assembly for clean call stack and graceful exit when embedded internal PE payload returns. also added support for EXE, Dll, cobalt strike PEs.

+The codebase is for learning and archival purpose. expect no support.